 However, just as with any other type of investment, real estate investing is not without risk.

 Here are a few pitfalls you should be aware of before becoming a real estate investor.
-We’ve divided them up into two installments.

 Risk #1: Choosing the Wrong Location